Pirkka (brand)

-Pirkka is a private label brand used by grocery stores owned by the Finnish Kesko chain.
+' is a private label brand used by grocery stores owned by the Finnish Kesko chain.

 The first Pirkka products came onto the market in 1986.
-In February 2013 there were over 2200 Pirkka products.
+In February 2013 there were over 2,200 Pirkka products.
 About 80% of Pirkka brand products made by Kesko are foodstuffs.

 Pirkka is listed in the "Well known brand names" list kept by the Finnish patent and register office.